Uploading by logged-in users of sets of image files and associated data. Administrators design the upload form, and download the images and data.

 Administrators use the software to design web forms, asking for information as text inputs and/or drop-down menu items as well as image files.

-The administrators may set up any number of different "layouts" ( specifications of what information to ask for and what limits to enforce ), assigning an identifier to each.
+They may set up any number of different "layouts" ( specifications of what information to ask for and what limits to enforce ), assigning an identifier to each.

 Image upload items on the forms use HTML5 constructs where available to give the user immediate feedback if the image does not meet size or dimension requirements. ( Reportedly available in Firefox 4+, Chrome 7+, InternetExplorer 10+, Opera 12+, Safari 6+ ).